Gothic Alphabet -- Step by Step

-There are loads of illustrations of how to do it in the lessons themselves.
+There are loads of illustrations of how to write a Gothic alphabet step by step in the lessons themselves.
 But to start with, here's a rough idea of what this form of Gothic looks like:

 The above is not a particularly good or beautiful example, but it gives you an idea.